 - Cloud Storage;

-Modern cameras often have from up to 64 to up to 256 GB. of microSD capacity support.
-A hard drive is considered to have capacity of 1 terabyte and more.
-The cloud storage depends on a subscription plan that you choose – it can be either monthly, with 30 days of storing a continuous recording, or any other plan that you choose that directly affects the cost.
+Modern cameras often have from up to 64 to up to 256 GB of microSD capacity support.
+A hard drive is considered to have a capacity of 1 terabyte or more.
+The cloud storage depends on a subscription plan that you choose – it can be either monthly, with 30 days of storing a continuous recording, or any other plan that you choose, which directly affects the cost.

-Mostly, if you want to store videos that was recorded on the event only, like on the event of spotting a motion.
-In this mode, when the camera will record video only by the event occurred – it can hold out for quite a long period, about 2 or 3 weeks for a 256 GB.
-MicroSD, depending on a scene intensity.
-Though, these numbers are exemplary.
-If you want a continuous 24/7 recording, don’t count on more than a 1 week of videos storing, it may even be too much.
+Mostly, if you want to store videos that were recorded at the event only, like the event of spotting a motion.
+In this mode, when the camera records video only of the event that occurred, it can hold out for quite a long period, about 2 or 3 weeks, for a 256 GB.
+MicroSD, depending on the scene intensity.
+Though these numbers are exemplary.
+If you want a continuous 24/7 recording, don’t count on more than a 1 week of video storage; it may even be too much.

 Video Recorder + Hard Drive

-The video recorder with HDD is a great option due to that if you’ve got more than 3-4 cameras, it will be easier to manage them all in one place, plus with high capacity hard drive you can count on days and weeks of recordings storing for a bunch of cameras.
-But again, it depends on a recording type – event-triggered or a continuous.
+The video recorder with HDD is a great option due to if you’ve got more than 3-4 cameras, it will be easier to manage them all in one place, plus with a high-capacity hard drive, you can count on days and weeks of recordings stored for a bunch of cameras.
+But again, it depends on the recording type – event-triggered or continuous.

 Cloud Storage

-The last option here is a cloud storing.
+The last option here is cloud storage.
 Frequently used and quite convenient.
-You don’t worry about any microSD or HDD, and that the storage will soon overflow and exceed its capacity, you don’t have to count anything – pick a plan from a manufacturer, based on your cameras quantity, their recording quality and for how long you want your videos to be stored.
-The most expensive option though.
+You don’t worry about any microSD or HDD, and that the storage will soon overflow and exceed its capacity, you don’t have to count anything – pick a plan from a manufacturer, based on your cameras, their recording quality, and for how long you want your videos to be stored.
+The most expensive option, though.

 2. Installation Place & Body Protection

 As mentioned, what greatly defines the type and form-factor of the security camera that you need.
-It is divided to indoor and outdoor.
+It is divided into indoor and outdoor.
 And starting from that, there are indoor and outdoor security cameras, that differ by body structure and features, based on body structure.
-Those features are: IP Ingress Protection level, or dust tightness and water resistance, that are mandatory for an outdoor-type security camera to protect the camera against dust, moisture, rains, snow and any other weather.
-And there is IK Vandal resistance, and it is about a protection against an impact applied to camera, that ranges from level 0 to level 10 and 10+, equivalent to the impact force that the camera can withstand.
+Those features are: IP Ingress Protection level, or dust tightness and water resistance, which are mandatory for an outdoor-type security camera to protect the camera against dust, moisture, rain, snow, and any other weather.
+And there is IK Vandal resistance, and it is about a protection against an impact applied to the camera, that ranges from level 0 to level 10 and 10+, equivalent to the impact force that the camera can withstand.

-So that’s an advice – outdoor camera is better be installed where a man cannot reach it and to harm it in any way, but IK level is not necessary, your outdoor camera must have a good level of IP Ingress Protection.
-Now the body types for outdoor cameras – it can be metal or plastic material, dome or bullet-type body, and there’s actually a variety of forms brought by a number of manufacturers so that is not anymore that narrow, but there must be IP ingress protection.
+So that’s some advice – an outdoor camera is better installed where a man cannot reach it and harm it in any way, but IK level is not necessary, your outdoor camera must have a good level of IP Ingress Protection.
+Now the body types for outdoor cameras – it can be metal or plastic material, dome or bullet-type body, and there’s a variety of forms brought by a number of manufacturers, so that is not anymore that narrow, but there must be IP ingress protection.

-The indoor cameras though, are not made in bullet-type body, so we can pretty much relate bullet-type form with and outdoor cameras only.
+The indoor cameras, though, are not made in a bullet-type body, so we can pretty much relate bullet-type form with outdoor cameras only.
 Indoor cams can be dome type, round, square or whatever, they can be made from metal or plastic – it doesn’t matter here, it’s all about aesthetics, and they don’t have to have Ingress Protection, but sometimes, they may have IK Vandal Resistance if that’s a camera to be installed in some public place.
-And there are home wi-fi type cameras, that are still related with indoor type, but with their specific features, we’ll look into that further.
+And there are home wi-fi type cameras, which are still related to indoor type, but with their specific features, we’ll look into that further.

 3. Data Transmission Type